 This surgery is generally only performed in adults, as the patient remains awake during the procedure with only a local anesthetic.
 For children with strabismus, a regular suture is typically used.

 All sutures will dissolve on their own within about six weeks.

-Contact an eye doctor near you to learn more about strabismus surgery so that you can start having clear and comfortable binocular vision.
+Contact an eye doctor near you to learn more about strabismus surgery and to discuss if this procedure is best for you or your child.

 Find an eye doctor for children near you

 While all surgical procedures carry a risk, the risks associated with strabismus surgery, including infection, bleeding, or excessive scarring, are low.
 The main risk of strabismus surgery involves under correction or overcorrection.
 Complications that lead to vision loss are very rare.